Easy Tomato Stew (veggie-packed)

 Top view of a white cast iron full of diced onion, carrots and celery.

-• Add potatoes, spices, herbs, another drizzle of olive oil, and give a good stir.
+• Add potatoes, spices, herbs, and another drizzle of olive oil, and stir well.

 Top view of a white Dutch oven full of vegetables, diced potatoes and canned tomatoes.

-• Stir in the broth, salt and pepper and bring to the boil over medium heat.
+• Stir in the broth, salt, and pepper and boil over medium heat.

-• After 30 minutes stir in the peas and cook for a further 3 minutes.
+• After 30 minutes, stir in the peas and cook for another 3 minutes.
 Done!

 Top view of a white Dutch oven full of tomato stew and frozen peas.